pivotal/docs-tap/getting-started.md

 #### Prerequisites

->**Important:** It is assumed that you are familiar with the previous use cases prior to going through use case 4.
+>**Important:** You must complete the previous use cases prior to continuing with use case 4.

 Ensure you have met the following prerequisites before starting the [procedures of use case 4](#steps-use-case-4):